needle-mirror/com.unity.polyspatial.visionos/Documentation~/index.md

+---
+uid: psl-vos-index
+---
 ![Unity PolySpatial](images/polyspatial-xr-landing-page.png)

 ## Introduction
 visionOS enables 3D multi-tasking experiences that seamlessly integrate with the real world and coexist alongside other virtual content.
 This opens a world of new possibilities around personal productivity, lifestyle and entertainment applications and a whole new market for developers.
 However, it also introduces new challenges around multitasking and interactions with the physical.
-Unity PolySpatial is a collection of technologies targetted to address this new platforms and its unique challenges
+Unity PolySpatial is a collection of technologies targeted to address this new platforms and its unique challenges

 ## visionOS Platform Overview
 You can find information about Unity's support for visionOS in the [visionOSPlatformOverview](visionOSPlatformOverview.md).